Isa-AcTiEw/JavaFundamentals/OOP Java/Abstraction and Polymorphism.md

 .
 This allows for the current code to be easily extended without modifying other classes

 > classes would just need to implement the interface and can extend based on their own specific behaviour

+# Why should we abstract code
+- Commonality or a uniformed interface , thus reducing complexities during development
+- Closed for modification and open for extensions , through interfaces and abstract classes.
+Classes can decide pn the behaviour of the same method based on their specific buisness needs